dannymensah26/StudentPerformancePredict/README.md

 git clone https://github.com/dannymensah26/HeartDiseasePredict.git

-### Run
+### Run on Local Host

 To Run the Application

 stream run app.py

-### Deployement on Streamlit
+### Deployment on Streamlit
     Install Streamlit as this makes it easy to create and manage your Streamlit apps directly from the terminal.
-You can download it from here.

-next step would be to follow the instruction given on Heroku Documentation to deploy a web app.
+    Next step would be to follow the instruction given on Streamlit Documentation to deploy a web app.

 ### Build a Docker Container for the ML Model
     Build the docker image docker build -t studentperformancepredict